 The Montana High School Rough Stock Challenge was made possible through a youth educational and outreach grant from the Montana PRCA Pro Rodeo Circuit and it’s Board of Directors to engage youth of Montana in the sport of rodeo.

-The high school competitors will each receive trophy vests complements of Courtney Higgins of Rodeo Rigs, LLC, and Justin gear bags compliments of Hoglund’s Western Wear of Great Falls.
-The top riders in saddle bronc and bareback events will each receive a trophy buckle awarded by the Cascade PRCA Rodeo Committee who host the annual Montana PRCA Pro Rodeo Fall Finale the first part of August.
-The host hotel for the Challenge is the Town House Inns of Great Falls.
-The Town House Inns will be hosting nightly youth events following the Finals.
+The high school competitors will each receive trophy vests complements of Courtney Higgins of Rodeo Rigs, LLC, Justin gear bags compliments of Hoglund’s Western Wear of Great Falls, contestant back patches donated by Dean & Bard Clark.
+The top riders in saddle bronc and bareback events will each receive a trophy buckle awarded by the Cascade PRCA Rodeo Committee who host the annual Cascade PRCA Pro Rodeo the first part of August.